 Last month a manufacturing engineer was assigned to perform an effectiveness check related to corrective actions implemented in the incoming inspection process.
 The procedure was revised to clarify the proper procedure for statistical sampling of rolls of plastic film as a corrective action.
 The engineer sampled the three most recent lots of the same plastic film that was incorrectly sampled in the past.
 All three lots were correctly sampled in accordance with the revised procedure.
 The engineer reported that the corrective actions implemented were effective.
 However, you have two new nonconformities on your desk from manufacturing related to incorrect sampling procedures during incoming inspection of other raw materials.
 Now you wonder if the incoming inspection procedure was the real root cause.

 Instead of adding something to your procedures each time someone makes a mistake, you might want to think about how you can simplify and streamline your procedures with fewer words.
 You can say things more clearly with pictures and flow charts instead of hundreds of words.
 Training effectiveness can be verified with exams that ensure employees “read and understand” your revised procedures.
 Finally, when you identify a nonconformity with one product, you need to ensure that you consider how similar mistakes might occur with similar products.
 Maybe you need a process for incoming inspection that doesn’t rely upon someone reading procedures.

-How to Set a Quality Objective for CAPA Effectiveness
+How to set a quality objective for you CAPA effectiveness check

 Some people have trouble with using a quantitative approach in performing effectiveness checks, because some things are harder to measure than others.
 However, you can measure anything.
 For example, you can even measure employees forgetting to initial and date changes to quality records.
 This can be done by identifying critical control points where quality records are reviewed and documentation errors are measured.
 You can measure by employee, by form, by month, etc. The key to monitoring and measuring a process is to answer the following questions: